-While the Commission practices an IPM approach to mosquito control, the pesticide portion of the IPM program is not conducted during the time of year when larval production sources are not active.
-However, all other activities are continuous throughout the year.
-Appropriate permits are pursued for the water management projects.
+Generally insecticidal control operations are not employed when mosquitoes are not active during winter months (November through March).
+However, all other control activities continue throughout the year.
+Permits are pursued for the water management projects.
 Necessary repairs and maintenance are performed on excavation and pesticide application equipment.
-Follow-up record keeping on the past season's mosquito control activities at all larval production sources continues beyond the active mosquito season.
 The inspection routes are reviewed and revised as necessary to record new larval sources and remove sources that no longer exist.
 Larval production sources that were difficult to access due to the presence of dense vegetation are inspected after the foliage falls for a clearer view of the areas.
 These sources then may have paths cleared to allow easier access during the next mosquito production season, and debris dams are cleared from drainage structures.
 Site evaluation is conducted on potential areas for fish stocking or for water management projects.
-Beehives are located to avoid accidental pesticide exposure to honey bees in the event adult mosquito spraying (adulticiding) is required.
+Illegally discarded tires are picked and recycled.
 Presentations are made at schools, civic organizations and interested groups on mosquitoes and mosquito control.
-Commission employees attend training classes to maintain their NJDEP-issued Certified Pesticide Applicators license.
+Commission employees attend training classes to maintain their NJDEP-issued Certified Pesticide Applicators licenses.